 The aforesaid calculator can also be used as capital gains tax calculator on sale of primary residence.

 The real estate capital gains calculator automatically decides upon the eligibility of exclusion of capital gains under section 121 of the Internal Revenue Code .As you know, you are eligible for the Section 121 exclusion on the following two conditions :

 - Used your home as your main home for a period aggregating at least two years out of the five years prior to its date of sale.
 You can meet the ownership and use tests during different 2-year periods.

-Readers should note that two years conditions can be satisifed within 5-year period ending on the date of the sale.
+Readers should note that two years conditions can be satisfied within a 5-year period ending on the date of the sale.
 Generally, you’re not eligible for the exclusion if you excluded the gain from the sale of another home during the two-year period prior to the sale of your home.
 Refer to Publication 523 for the complete eligibility requirements, limitations on the exclusion amount, and exceptions to the two-year rule.
-Apart from the exemption of long term capital gains u/s 121 , there is exclusion rule under section 1031 , popularaly known as 1031 exchange rule
+Apart from the exemption of long term capital gains u/s 121 , there is an exclusion rule under section 1031, popularaly known as 1031 exchange rule

-The sale value of the property is aggregate of the sales consideration plus ceratin benefits or receipts that a seller gets .
+The property’s sale value is the aggregate of the sales consideration plus certain benefits or receipts that a seller gets.